-The aim at Risedale is to provide a world class curriculum which stimulates and motivates students irrespective of background.
-All students deserve the chance to aspire to a future beyond the normal constraints.
-Our curriculum looks to break the mould, and raise expectations, so that students understand they are part of a greater, wider world with practically limitless possibilities.
+The aim at Risedale is to provide a world class curriculum which stimulates and motivates pupils irrespective of background.
+All pupils deserve the chance to aspire to a future beyond the normal constraints.
+Our curriculum looks to break the mould, and raise expectations, so that pupils understand they are part of a greater, wider world with practically limitless possibilities.

 The jobs of the future, with the increasing reliance on computers and artificial intelligence, are a great unknown.
-However all employers agree that students need and deserve a rounded curriculum which encourages problem solving, strong social skills, team-work, collaboration and independence.
-We pledge at Risedale to ensure your child is well placed to face these future challenges with a positive outlook and strong resilience.
+However all employers agree that pupils need and deserve a rounded curriculum which encourages problem solving, strong social skills, team-work, collaboration and independence.
+We pledge at Risedale to ensure all pupils are well placed to face these future challenges with a positive outlook and strong resilience.